 Since 1 November 2020, general practices have been able to refer patients for a minor illness consultation via CPCS, once a local referral pathway has been agreed.
-As well as referrals from general practices, the CPCS takes referrals from NHS 111 (and NHS 111 online for requests for urgent supply), Integrated Urgent Care Clinical Assessment Services and, in some cases, the 999 service.
+As well as referrals from general practices, the service (CPCS) takes referrals from NHS 111 (and NHS 111 online for requests for urgent supply), Integrated Urgent Care Clinical Assessment Services and, in some cases, patients referred via the 999 service.
 The service has been available since 29 October 2019.